ilomeli450/ilomeli450.github.io/essays/javascript_impressions.md

   - Object-oriented
 ---

-As a programming language polyglot, I was excited to learn that Javascript would be the language of choice in my Software Engineering college clourse.
+I was excited to learn that Javascript would be the language of choice in my Software Engineering college course.
 I had skimmed a copy of O'Reilly's squirrel-covered book titled "Learning PHP, MySQL, & Javascript" in the past.
 One of the course assignments for the Software Engineering class was to fulfill the Javascript portion of the online learning module on freeCodeCamp.
 I found the site's camel cased online icon comical.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/freecodecamp.png">